 What type of LPAs are there?

 There are two types:

-This covers decisions as to where to live, daily care medical treatment.
+This covers decisions as to where to live, daily care and medical treatment.

-This is where decisions need to be taken about the finances and it is about this type of LPA that this guide is about.
+This is where decisions need to be taken about your finances and it is about this type of LPA that this guide is about.

 What is the purpose of an LPA?

 The purpose of an LPA is to provide a person or persons chosen by you who can assist in your financial affairs if you become mentally incapable of doing so.

 If I become mentally incapable and I do not have an LPA, how would my affairs be dealt with?

 The only way of dealing with your affairs would be to place in Court of Protection.
 An application would have to be made by a person (e.g a family member) to apply to become your Deputy.